enu-sav/minimap-creator/README.md

 - `place-size-factor` - scale of the places, default 1
 - `highlight-admin-area` - OSM ID or name (local or slovak) of the area to highlight
 - `hillshading-opacity` - opacity of the hillshading in range from 0 (no shading, default) to 1 (full shading)
+- `hillshading-variant` - variant of the hillshading, default `world`
 - `watershed-name` - name of watershed to render
 - `bbox` - explicit bounding box to render (minLon,minLat,maxLon,maxLat)
 - `margin` - map margin in pixels, default 5